laataiasu/laataiasu.github.io/content/post/2020-09-12-indefinite-optimism/index.md

 Covid-19 Pandemic spread,

 "It's okay we don't need to worry.
-Our ulama always do kunud so indonesia is free from covid 19.
+Our ulama always do kunud so [[Indonesia]] is free from covid 19.
 Everything is save because we are ready from this!"

-Covid went to Indonesia, a lot of personal health fall and died.
+Covid went to [[Indonesia]], a lot of personal health fall and died.
 Economy collapsed, everyone is blaming each other.

 ...